ElementalAlly/attendanceProject/README.md

 ## Wiring

-To wire this, the LEDs should look like someone like this:
+To wire this, the LEDs should look like something like this:

 ![circuit diagram][circuit-diagram]

 [circuit-diagram]: https://github.com/ElementalAlly/attendanceProject/raw/master/CircuitDiagram.png